tisan-das/tisan-das.github.io/_posts/2023-01-15-Introduction-to-Docker.md

 ![Docker client: docker commands](/images/docker-intro/docker_commands-dark.png){: .dark }
 _Docker client: docker commands_

-Note: The majority of the docker client commands are legacy, just there for backward compatibility, and generally discouraged for new learners.
+> The majority of the docker client commands are legacy, just there for backward compatibility, and generally discouraged for new learners.
 These commands can be hidden by using the environemnt variable:
+{: .prompt-info }

 ```sh
 export DOCKER_HIDE_LEGACY_COMMANDS=true
 ```